Spydiecy/SeiRcade/README.md

-# MonCade
+# eduRcade

 ![image](https://github.com/user-attachments/assets/6c0be3dd-e555-4d6c-b72c-471765282dd0)

-## Play-to-Earn Gaming Platform on monad chain
+## Play-to-Earn Gaming Platform on educhain chain

-MonCade is a skill-based competitive gaming platform built on the monad chain where players can earn real rewards through mini-games.
-Inspired by platforms like MPL and Winzo, our platform enables users to compete in simple yet engaging games with entry fees, creating prize pools where winners earn real value in the form of monad tokens.
+eduRcade is a skill-based competitive gaming platform built on the educhain chain where players can earn real rewards through mini-games.
+Inspired by platforms like MPL and Winzo, our platform enables users to compete in simple yet engaging games with entry fees, creating prize pools where winners earn real value in the form of educhain tokens.

 ## 🎮 Project Overview

-MonCade serves as a trustless intermediary, leveraging monad chain for transparent and secure prize distribution.
-Players convert monad tokens into platform points, which they use to enter competitive game rooms.
+eduRcade serves as a trustless intermediary, leveraging educhain chain for transparent and secure prize distribution.
+Players convert educhain tokens into platform points, which they use to enter competitive game rooms.
 After competing in skill-based mini-games, winners receive prize pools (minus a small platform commission).

 ### Target Audience
 - Casual gamers looking for competitive play with real rewards
 - Crypto enthusiasts interested in gaming applications
 - Mobile gamers familiar with skill-based competition
-- monad chain community members
+- educhain chain community members

 ## ✨ Key Features

 ### Point System
-- **monad Token Conversion**: Users deposit MonadBTC which converts to platform points
+- **educhain Token Conversion**: Users deposit educhainBTC which converts to platform points
 - **Flexible Denominations**: Various point packages available for different player budgets
 - **Quest Rewards**: Points earned through platform engagement and social activities
-- **Transparent Exchange Rate**: Clear conversion rates between monad tokens and platform points
+- **Transparent Exchange Rate**: Clear conversion rates between educhain tokens and platform points

 ### Game Room Mechanics
 - **Public Rooms**: Open to anyone with the required entry fee